Sahara (2017 film): Plot

 Gary, Ajar, and Pitt, still on their quest, fall into a cave, where they are greeted by Glow-Worms.
 The Glow-Worm King gives them directions to find Eva, but then try to lure them in as prey, and the three narrowly escape.
 Soon after, they climb into a jeep with some tourists, but are discovered and Pitt is separated from the others.
 They then find a fast-talking sandfish, who leaves them with the name, Souksoukville, then leaves.
 Ajar and Gary find an oasis, where they rest for the night and slowly become friends after Ajar reveals he and Pitt are the only friends they have (since Pitt's family was killed by the Tuaregs) and Gary reveals he has no friends at all.
 Pitt stays at the tourists' camp, where he joins a group of scorpions.

 Ajar and Gary find a well at the oasis.
 They ride a bucket down to escape a sandstorm, and then arrive at another town.
 They follow Omar's ads to get to his store, where Ajar sees Eva and the other snakes trapped in a cage, and George embracing Eva.
 Mistaking the encounter for a romantic one, Ajar almost gives up on his quest until he releases a ceiling fan, which falls on top of the cage, freeing all the snakes.
 Omar sees this and runs to get his flute, but Ajar takes it.

 Omar pursues Ajar around the city, where the sandstorm rages.
 Ajar is chased at the top of a mosque, where Omar tries to grab the flute, but breaks it.
 He grabs Ajar so he doesn't fall off the building, but Ajar's skin comes off, and Omar disappears into the sandstorm.
 The storm calms, and Ajar falls onto a platform below.
 He is found by Eva and Gary and is thought to be dead, much to their dismay, but he then awakens.
 Eva realizes that Ajar had crossed a desert for her, and the two kiss.
 Omar then appears, but falls unconscious after Pitt stings him.
 He introduces them to Emily, a scorpion from the group he had stayed with earlier.
 Ajar, Eva, Emily, Pitt, Gary, and Pietra drive away in a tourist car.

-As the van drives off, the fast-talking sandfish appears next to a camel, and tells it (and also the viewers) that Ajar and Eva might go back and live happily ever after at the Oasis and teach the Dusties and Green Snakes to live together as equals, but he claims to have no idea on whether or not this happens.
+As the van drives off, the fast-talking sandfish appears next to a camel, and tells it that Ajar and Eva might go back and live happily ever after at the Oasis and teach the Dusties and Green Snakes to live together as equals, but he claims to have no idea on whether or not this happens.